 The Big Sky State Games has teamed up with the CHARACTER COUNTS!
 Coalition and Kenco Security and Technology to recognize the importance of sportsmanship and character in Montana student athletes.
 CHARACTER COUNTS! is a nonprofit organization striving to improve the character of today’s youth.
 It is based on common ethical values that transcend political, religious, socio-economic, and cultural differences.
 Called the “Six Pillars of Character,” these values are: trustworthiness, respect, responsibility, fairness, caring and citizenship.
 Character Counts!
 Scholarship is sponsored by Kenco Security and Technology.

 Over the past twelve years, the Big Sky State Games has awarded the Character Counts!
 Scholarship to outstanding Montana female and male student-citizen-athletes involved in the Big Sky State Games.
 The scholarship can be used for any secondary education after high school.
 This includes trade schools and community colleges.

 The Big Sky State Games has selected Hannah Hirschi of Skyview High School, Devin Amtmann of Butte High School, Shea Dolan of Billings West High School, Loran Murphy of Huntley Project High School, and Karter Bernhardt of Billings West High School as the recipients of the 2018 Big Sky State Games Character Counts!
 Scholarship.
-The $500 scholarship winners will be recognized at the 33rd Annual Big Sky State Games Opening Ceremonies event Friday, July 20.
+The $500 scholarship winners were recognized at the 33rd Annual Big Sky State Games Opening Ceremonies event Friday, July 20.
 The winners were chosen based on their character, community involvement, and participation in sports.
 By embracing CHARACTER COUNTS! the Big Sky State Games has taken a proactive approach to building character through athletics.